cerfcast/stamprs/index.markdown

 ### I'm a STAMPr And Want To Help

 Awesome!
 The site is developed using [Jekyll](https://jekyllrb.com/) and the code is available at [Github](https://github.com/cerfcast/stamprs).
 You wil find documentation for contributing in [`README.md`](https://github.com/cerfcast/stamprs).
 We would really _love_ contributions!
 If you are looking for ways to help, check out the [Issues](https://github.com/cerfcast/stamprs/issues) and look for the [`TODO`](https://github.com/cerfcast/stamprs/issues?q=is%3Aissue%20state%3Aopen%20label%3ATODO) tag!

+And, finally, keep your eyes and ears out for any changes to STAMP that could be made to keep it relevant as the Internet grows and evolves.
+If you would like to join the discussion about changes to the based STAMP to keep it useful for network operators and architects, head to the [STAMP BIS page](/bis/).